iris-hep/iris-hep.github.io/_fellows/2021/tutrie.md

 project_title: "Advancing an\_active learning algorithm for more efficient generation\
   \ of Monte Carlo for exclusion plots"
 focus-area: as
-project_goal: >
-  Current methods for computing excursion sets of black-box functions (equivalently finding iso-hypersurfaces of n-dimensional scalar multivariate functions) are embarrassingly parallel and computationally expensive.
-An active learning algorithm appropriately named ‘excursion’ has reduced the compute resources necessary to find excursion sets so that researchers can quickly classify BSM theories.
-Using a Bayesian optimization procedure it can compute excursion sets in record times.
-Our goal is to scale this method so that it still works efficiently in higher dimensions.
-It will be extremely helpful in the search for new physics.
+project_goal: "Current methods for computing excursion sets of black-box functions\
+  \ (equivalently finding iso-hypersurfaces of n-dimensional scalar multivariate functions)\
+  \ are embarrassingly parallel and computationally expensive.
+An active learning\
+  \ algorithm appropriately named \u2018excursion\u2019 has reduced the compute resources\
+  \ necessary to find excursion sets so that researchers can quickly classify BSM\
+  \ theories.
+Using a Bayesian optimization procedure it can compute excursion sets\
+  \ in record times.
+Our goal is to scale this method so that it still works efficiently\
+  \ in higher dimensions.
+It will be extremely helpful in the search for new physics.\n"
 mentors:
 - Lukas Heinrich (CERN)
 - Kyle Cranmer (New York University)
 - Irina Espejo Morales (New York University)
 proposal: /assets/pdf/fellows-2021/Fellow-jason-hipkins-Proposal.pdf
 presentations:
 - title: Active Learning for Excursion Set Estimation